myxiaoao/laravel-tips-chinese/en/Models_Relations.md

 ### Relation that will get the newest (or oldest) item

-In an Eloquent model can define a relation that will get the newest (or oldest) item of another relation.
+New in Laravel 8.42:In an Eloquent model can define a relation that will get the newest (or oldest) item of another relation.

 ```php
 public function historyItems(): HasMany